kumahq/kuma/docs/madr/decisions/046-meshservice-multizone.md

 **Hostname and VIP management**
 Same as with `MeshService with dataplaneTags selector applied on global CP`.

+### Replicated service between Kubernetes and Universal deployments

+To treat the service on Kubernetes and Universal as the same service, we need to have common tags on them.
+We can either:
+* Add k8s specific labels for Universal Dataplane
+* Add common label like (`myorg.com/service`) to both of them.
+  In this case we need to trust that it cannot be freely modified by service owners, otherwise it's easy to impersonate for a service.

 ### Explicit namespace sameness

 Whether we choose `MeshMultiZoneService` or `MeshService` for replicated services use case it will require extra step than the existing implementation.